kumarkrishh/LAHacks2024/README.md

 Here are some screenshots that showcase key features of the project:

 ![Home Page](client/ProjectPictures/home2.png)

-*The home page provides an overview of real-time climate news and access to other tools.*
+*The home page provides an overview of climate initiatives and access to other tools.*

 ![CO2 Emissions Explorer](client/ProjectPictures/simulation.png)

 *Interactive simulation showing CO2 emissions by state from 1990 to 2022.*

 ![Barcode Scanner](client/ProjectPictures/recycleainew.png)

 *Smart barcode scanner offering recycling guidelines.*

 ![Nature Eye Tool](client/ProjectPictures/natureseye.png)

 *Nature Eye AI tool identifying plants and providing ecological advice based on uploaded images.*